-For those who have spent hours painting their own home, getting rid of the excess wood stain, paint and varnishes seems as easy as pouring it down the drain.
+For those who have spent hours painting their own home, getting rid of the excess wood stain, paint, and varnishes seems to be as easy as pouring it down the drain.

 Of course, you do not want to pour the stain and varnishes down the kitchen sink drain as that will clog the pipes.